ZenonSeth/respec/doc/api.md

   -- the horizontal bias, defaults to 0.5 if not specified.
 Requires a start and end constraint to be set ver_bias = 0.5,
   -- the vertical bias, default to 0.5 if not specified.
 Requires a top and bottom constraint to be set.

+  borderColor = "#RRGGBB",
+  -- Optional.
+Specify the color of a 1px border to be drawn around the element (not including margins) -- This doesn't use the formspec style[] element, it is manually done on top of whatever style[] you set.
+This is here primarily because not all elements support an outline in style[]
 }
 ```
 ## List of Physical Elements